omerkaplan/project/content/posts/2020-03-22-team-leadership-during-covid-19-week-1.md

 Date:   2020-03-22 12:35:00 -0400
 Category: blog
 Summary: the covid-19 crisis is very different from anything I've seen but has some sense of familiarity.
 Right now my team's mental health is my number one priority
-Tags: COVID-19, Self, Leadership, Social
+Tags: COVID-19, leadership, social skills

 My team and I were ready for the coronavirus crisis, or so we thought.